matatata/matatata.github.io/MacOpentrack.md

 I now provide codesigned and apple-notarised [pre-built binaries](https://matatata.gumroad.com/l/macopentrack) via gumroad allowing you to support my work.

 I've also published a [detailed guide](https://delanclip.com/ir-head-tracking-macos-opentrack-delanclip/) about how proper IR-Head-Tracking is now possible on macOS using products by DelanClip.
 It performs much much better than any facetracking solution you might have looked into in the past.
-Get a [5% discpount using this link](https://delanclip.com/?a=tomatec).
+Get a [5% discount using this link](https://delanclip.com/?a=tomatec).